 Übersicht: Tipps, Tricks und Tutorials im Vektorgarten

-Create a long shadow
+Create a long shadow (Block shadow)

 OK, they are here to stay.
 So we have to find a way to construct the long shadows, although they remind us of our dear drop cap effects from the computer stone age, featured in software named "TypeStyler“ or the like.
+There are a lot of tutorials that teach you to use eitherr blends or hundreds of copies with the transform effect for this.
+They are fine when you export as pixels.
+The methods are unusable if you need clean vector output, because this:

-For users of version CC2017 and up there is an even better solution (because live effect and better customizable than my solution): Astute Graphics Stylism plugin with Block shadow option
+For users of version CC2017 and up there is an even better solution (because live effect and better customizable than my solution): Astute Graphics Stylism plugin with Block shadow option For all users of current versions of Illustrator: this needs to be made with the "classic" 3D effect.

 All you need are two effects: Extrude and bevel and the transform effect.
 Wait - but Extrude and bevel distorts the front of your object to create perspective?
 Yes it does, but you can revert that.